tdogcodes/tdogcodes/README.md

 - React, Typescript, Next, Zustand, Tailwind, Shadcn, Lucide, Postgres, Prisma

 ## Currently Working on... 🚧
-- A kanban style project management app, with an admin dashboard, ticketing system, and realtime analytics, made with React, GraphQL, and Refine
+- A Web Scraping SaaS with Next.js, Typescript, Prisma, and SQLite
-- 4 different WGU classes, each one about Java
+- A WGU class on Java Springboot, building an API for an ecommerce site
-- Caring for my fruit/veggie garden
+- Caring for my fruit/veggie garden, just got a blueberry bush